From Perth to Broome: the best road trip in Western Australia in 3 weeks

 The longest drive of this road trip in Western Australia was the way from Karijini National Park to Eighty Mile beach but it’s definitely the best place to stop before you get to Broome.
 You can either choose to stop in Port Hedland but I didn’t like the city and drove to Eighty Mile Beach Caravan Park to stay for the night.

 Eighty Mile Beach is famous for its fishing and long beautiful sandy beach.
-I was not allowed to swim of salt-water crocs and jellyfishes but loved driving on the beach with my 4WD and going for a morning run.
+I was not allowed to swim because of salt-water crocs and jellyfish but loved driving on the beach with my 4WD and going for a morning run.
 Eighty Mile Beach is the perfect place to relax for a day and to enjoy an amazing sunset with a glass of wine.

 Day 20-21: Broome

 My last stop on this epic road trip in Western Australia was Broome.

 I drove for 4 hours, did some groceries, checked in at my new caravan park, and went straight to Cable Beach for sunset.
 This place was even more beautiful than I imagined!
 It has been on my bucket list for years.
 It’s one of the most iconic beaches in the world and for a good reason.
 The famous camel train, the most amazing sunsets, and a laidback atmosphere.

 Besides Cable Beach, there are also a few other places worth visiting in Broome.
 Roebuck Bay for example, it’s a super cool mangrove beach with beautiful orange contrasts facing turquoise waters.
 An amazing spot to fly a drone!
 I also liked Gantheaume Point where you can spot footprints of dinosaurs that are over 130 million years old or you can swim in one of the hidden rock pools.
 Good to cool down during the day.